WanggggQ/Daily-Cost/README.md

 4. Custom dialog
 5. Customize the soft keyboard
-6. Use of adapters for list view and grid view, page loading 7 .Use SQLite database and do CRUD
+6. Use of adapters for list view and grid view, page loading
+7. Use SQLite database and do CRUD
-8. Define the drawable file, set the layout and control style 9 .Use the MPAndroidChart framework to draw a bar chart
+8. Define the drawable file, set the layout and control style
+9. Use the MPAndroidChart framework to draw a bar chart